Hodge theory on Cheeger spaces

-We start by analyzing elements of $\cD_{\max}(L)$ at points in $Y^1.$ Each point $q$ in this stratum has a distinguished neighborhood $\cU_q$ in which $E$ and $F$ are trivial, and which is identified with $\bbB^{h_1} \times (0,1)_r \times Z^1_q$.
-Here $r$ is a bdf for $Y^1$ and $\bbB^{h_1}$ is the unit ball in $T_qY^1.$ This neighborhood is an (open) simple edge space and the restriction of $L$ to $\cU_q$ is an element of $\Diff^{\ell}_{\ie}(\cU_q).$ This restricted operator may then be analyzed as described above; in particular, we impose {\em Assumption \ref{Ass:CstIndicialRoots}} there.
-Elements in $\cD_{\max}(L|_{\cU_q})$ have distributional partial asymptotic expansions as $r\to0$, and we can impose local ideal boundary conditions $B^1$ for $L$ over $\bbB^{h_1}$; thus
+We start by analyzing elements of $\cD_{\max}(L)$ at points in $Y^1.$ Each point $q\in Y^1$ has a distinguished neighborhood $\cU_q$ in which $E$ and $F$ are trivial, and which is identified with $\bbB^{h_1} \times (0,1)_r \times Z^1_q$.
+Here $r$ is a bdf for $Y^1$ and $\bbB^{h_1}$ is the unit ball in $T_qY^1.$ This neighborhood is an (open) simple edge space and the restriction of $L$ to $\cU_q$ is an element of $\Diff^{1}_{\ie}(\cU_q).$ This restricted operator may then be analyzed as described above; in particular, we impose {\em Assumption \ref{Ass:CstIndicialRoots}} there so that elements of $\cD_{\max}(L|_{\cU_q})$ have distributional partial asymptotic expansions as $r\to0.$ The leading terms of any such element fit together to determine a section of a trace bundle